cosmos/sdk-tutorials/academy/golang-intro/6_packages.md

 </HighlightBox>

 In this case, `nil` means no error.
 For best practice, you should always check for errors.
-However, take the time to review the following list, because in Go error handling differs from other languages.
+However, take the time to review the following list, because Go error handling differs from other languages.

 <HighlightBox type="reading">